Trusted WordPress tutorials, when you need them most.

 </html>

-The body section of your website is where you define the page layout and add the content.
+The body section of your website is where you define the page layout and add all the content that people will see.

 Here is an example of a sample web page with a header, main content area, and footer: